adpthegreat/A-Lot-Of-Crust/async_and_await/README.md

 ```

-a value thats not ready yet but will eventually be a usize , its a promise that i will give you a usize
+A value thats not ready yet but will eventually be a usize , its a promise that i will give you a usize

- dont run the following instructions until it reolves into its output type
+ Don't run the following instructions until it reolves into its output type

-A Future does nothing until it is awaited
+`A Future does nothing until it is awaited `

 This code will not print anything because it is not awaited